-Text to Film Comparison: Bottom's Transformation
+Text to Film Comparison:Bottom's Transformation

-Work Time Meeting Students' Needs · This read-aloud builds A. Drama Circle (10 minutes) • Invite students to gather in the Drama Circle.
+A. Drama Circle (10 minutes)

+- Invite students to gather in the Drama Circle.
 Be sure students have their text, A Midsummer Night's Dream.
-Ask comprehension of this particular students to turn to Act 3, Scene 1 of the play (lines 76-208), when the tradesmen are rehearsing in the woods and Robin scene.
-Consider having stronger appears, ready to cause mischief.
-Remind students that they have already read the beginning of this scene (in class during readers complete the read-aloud the previous lesson and again for homework), when the men gather in the woods to rehearse Pyramus and Thisbe. while others listen and follow along.
-Invite students to turn and talk about what they remember about this scene.
+Ask students to turn to Act 3, Scene 1 of the play (lines 76-208), when the tradesmen are rehearsing in the woods and Robin appears, ready to cause mischief.
+Remind students that they have already read the beginning of this scene (in class during the previous lesson and again for homework), when the men gather in the woods to rehearse Pyramus and Thisbe. - Invite students to turn and talk about what they remember about this scene.
 Listen for students to discuss how in the scene, the tradesmen discuss possible alternatives to the violence in the play, including the roaring lion and the moment when Pyramus kills himself with a sword.
 They also discuss having a person play a wall, using his hand and fingers to signify a crack through which the characters can speak.
 Students may also discuss the comedy in the scene, which arises from these ridiculous discussions.
-Remind students this scene continues to reinforce Shakespeare's use of the tradesmen to entertain his audience • Launch the reading by prompting students to predict what will happen in the remaining part of Act 3, Scene 1.
+Remind students this scene continues to reinforce Shakespeare's use of the tradesmen to entertain his audience - Launch the reading by prompting students to predict what will happen in the remaining part of Act 3, Scene 1.
 Encourage them to think about how Robin might add especially funny elements to the scene.
-Call on one or two volunteers to share what they discussed with their partners. • Invite students to volunteer for roles.
+Call on one or two volunteers to share what they discussed with their partners. - Invite students to volunteer for roles.
 Choose roles and remind students to read loudly and clearly, with appropriate expression.
-Begin the read aloud of Act 3, Scene 1, lines 76-208. • After this first read, have students read the scene again.
+Begin the read aloud of Act 3, Scene 1, lines 76-208. - After this first read, have students read the scene again.
 Consider switching roles for this second read.
 Explain that you will have them pause to answer questions about what they read.
 (Refer to the Act 3, Scene 1 Teacher's Guide for detailed notes on guiding students through this scene.
 Some of the included questions could be directed to the whole group, while others could be directed to discussion partners and then shared whole group.
-When discussing Question 3, focus students on the How to Read Shakespeare anchor chart.)
-Add the example of the word "ass" to the chart (see the sample Shakespeare's Craft anchor chart entry in supporting materials).
+When discussing Question 3, focus students on the How to Read Shakespeare anchor chart.) - Add the example of the word "ass" to the chart (see the sample Shakespeare's Craft anchor chart entry in supporting materials).